-However, I would recommend sticking with the book because, although it seemingly platoons, this is only half the story!
+However, I would recommend sticking with the book because, although it seemingly plateau’s, this is only half the story!
 Once I picked the book back up I finally appreciated that its the second half which sets this book apart.
 It features one hell of a twist that, will leave you both heartbroken and humbled!
-Turning this seemingly innocent love story into one that focus’s more on family and commitment.
+Turning this seemingly innocent love story into one that focuses more on family and commitment.

 Small Great Things: Jodi Picoult –

 Jodi Picoult is one hell of an author!
-Along with many other novels, she penned the world renowned My Sisters Keeper, I almost don’t need to say anything more!
-Her books are awesome, thought inspiring master pieces, but you already know that. 😉
+Along with many other novels, she penned the world-renowned My Sisters Keeper, I almost don’t need to say anything more!
+Her books are awesome, thought inspiring masterpieces, but you already know that. 😉

 Small Great Things is exactly this!
-Centred around a black nurse whose barred from tending to a newborn baby by his white supremacists father, the book follows the actions and consequences which lead to the baby’s untimely death…
+Centred around a black nurse whose barred from tending to a newborn baby by his white supremacist father, the book follows the actions and consequences which lead to the baby’s untimely death…

 You’d be fooled into thinking the book was set in the 1960s or 70s, thanks to its hard-hitting and honest approach to modern day racism!
 It really opened my eyes to the discrimination many black people still face and reinforced the importance of speaking out for whats right.
-In this way, I think it’s a book that every one should read!
+In this way, I think it’s a book that everyone should read!

-More than this, if turned into a film, Small Great Things would be winning Oscars left right and centre.
+More than this, if turned into a film, Small Great Things would be winning Oscars left, right and centre.
 It’s not cheery or uplifting but you keep turning the page hoping to discover if your faith in humanity can be restored…